machycek/respgrid/README.md

 Simple grid for responsive websites

 <h1>Introduction</h1>
-<p>Respgrid is leightweight framework which helps you to build fully responsive website.</p>
+<p>Respgrid is lightweight framework which helps you to build fully responsive websites.</p>
 <p>Don't you like those responsive frameworks which includes almost everything, but you have never used most of their classes?</p>
-<p>Me neither so I made this simple grid.</p>
+<p>Me neither, so I made this simple grid.</p>

 <h1>Classes</h1>
-<p>Respgrid uses same classes like everyother responsive framework do.</p>
+<p>Respgrid uses same classes like every other responsive framework do.</p>

 <h4>Container class</h4>
 <pre>&lt;div class="container"&gt;&lt;div&gt;</pre>